olubukolatest/Intellisense-Test/README.md

 2. API_2.py is for solution2 of the task.
 Extend the tool to give the difference between two namespaces to show when some services are missing or running different image versions.
 Deploy to a second namespace and make a few changes to it so that we can see the difference in output.

-	I changed the image version for catalogue in the deployment manifest from version 0.3.5 to 0.3.4
+	Change the image version for catalogue in the deployment manifest (i.e from version 0.3.5 to 0.3.4).

 	Run python3 API_2.py